 These good-natured creatures are well known for being excellent mothers with a strong bond to their offspring which is partly due to the fact they have a long gestation period of around 40 weeks.

-For the majority of the year the heifers are quite tame and they’ll often wander over to people either out of interest or actively seeking attention, but that behaviour changes from May to June when the calves are born.
+For the majority of the year, the heifers are quite tame and they’ll often wander over to people either out of interest or actively seeking attention, but that behaviour changes from May to June when the calves are born.

 The cows are very, very protective of their young (even before they’ve given birth) and will act aggressively towards humans if they feel their calves are threatened so my advice is to keep a respectful distance if you see youngsters in the field.

-This extends to keeping your dogs (and children) on a short leash as Highland Cows can quite easily become distressed by sudden movements and loud noises, making them quite unpredictable at times.
+This extends to keeping your dogs (and children) on a short leash as Highland cows can quite easily become distressed by sudden movements and loud noises, making them quite unpredictable at times.
 Not good when combined with big horns and half a ton of body weight.

-Is it ok to pet and feed Highland Cows?
+Is It OK to Pet and Feed Highland Cows?

+Following on from the above question, Highland cows will frequently seek out human interaction and if you walk up to their paddock fences you’ll often see them ambling over for a good scratch.
 As I mentioned earlier they’re very friendly and good-natured animals so don’t be frightened to say hello, but if they’re showing obvious signs that they don’t want to be touched, i.e. they keep backing away, leave them well alone.

 Because these animals are bred to be slaughtered for a profit Scotland’s farmers will not take kindly to their livestock being harassed by dogs and in the past family pets have been shot when not kept under control by their owners.

-It’s unlikely that will happen as the UK law is very strict when it comes to causing any suffering to animals, but, if you’re a dog owner that fails to stop your pooch injuring a farmer’s cattle you can be prosecuted and become liable for all costs.
+It’s unlikely that will happen as the UK law is very strict when it comes to causing any suffering to animals, but, if you’re a dog owner who fails to stop your pooch from injuring a farmer’s cattle you can be prosecuted and become liable for all costs.
 Basically, keep your dog on a lead at all times around farm animals.

 As far as feeding them goes, unless the farmer has specifically installed signs saying not to do it they’ll be more than happy to chow down on a nice juicy clump of fresh grass but please don’t start feeding them junk food as their stomachs aren’t designed to process it.

-They’re very hardy and will eat most vegetation but try not to feed them any plant material outside of their fenced area as there are several varieties of British wild plants like Pigweed and Dogbane that are poisonous to cattle.
+Farmers feed them hay, green feed, and wheat or corn silage but they won’t turn their noses up at turnips and swede either.
+They’re very hardy and will eat most vegetation, but try not to feed them any plant material outside of their fenced area as there are several varieties of British wild plants like Pigweed and Dogbane that are poisonous to cattle.

-What are Highland Cows used for?
+What Are Highland Cows Used For?

-Like most cows in Britain their sole purpose in life is to provide milk and meat, both of which are top quality.
+Like most cows in Britain, their sole purpose in life is to provide milk and meat, both of which are top quality.

 As they’re slow-growing compared to other breeds, Highland cow meat is fine textured, tender and succulent with a very low cholesterol content.
-In fact, scientific studies have shown that Highland beef is up to 40% lower in fat than other varieties which makes it extremely valuable to health-conscious countries like the US.
+In fact, scientific studies have shown that Highland beef is up to 40% lower in fat than other breeds which makes it extremely valuable to health-conscious countries like the US.

-The downside to being slow-growing is that they’re expensive to rear which makes the meat a bit of a luxury in their native land, especially with the competing Jersey and British White breeds being kept in far greater numbers in the rest of Britain.
+The downside to being slow-growing is that they’re expensive to rear which makes the meat a bit of a luxury in their native land, especially with competing Jersey and British White breeds being kept in far greater numbers in the rest of Britain.

-One use for the venerable Heilan Coo is in cross-breeding where faster-growing breeds of bulls are bred with Highland Cow mothers to produce offspring that have the best of both worlds – meat that’s cheaper to rear with a hardiness that allows them to survive in the unrelenting cold of the Highlands.
+One use for the venerable heilan coo is in cross-breeding where faster-growing breeds of bulls are bred with Highland cow mothers to produce offspring that have the best of both worlds – meat that’s cheaper to rear with a hardiness that allows them to survive in the unrelenting cold of the Highlands.

-In addition to making crossbreeds, Highland Cows are also kept for their milk which has a high butterfat content, although they’ll never be able to compete with dairy cows like Jersey’s as they only produce an average two gallons of milk per day compared to a Jersey cow’s six gallons.
+In addition to making crossbreeds, Highland cows are also kept for their milk which has a high butterfat content, although they’ll never be able to compete with dairy cows like Jersey’s as they only produce an average of two gallons of milk per day compared to a Jersey cow’s six gallons.

-The last, unexpected use for Highland cattle is conservation grazing where they eat a variety of unmanaged plants that are unpalattable to other animals.
+The last, unexpected use for Highland cattle is conservation grazing where they eat a variety of unmanaged plants that are unpalatable to other animals.
 Due to the fact they’re relatively lightweight and quite nimble (for a cow) they’re able to roam across the landscape without causing much damage while keeping unwanted plant life in check.

-Facts about Highland Cows
+Facts About Highland Cows

 - Their natural lifespan is around twenty years.

-- There are approximately 15,000 Highland Cows in the UK.
+- There are approximately 15,000 Highland cows in the UK.